Commit and push changes to Git repository

 When this option is enabled, the following line is automatically added at the end of the commit message: Signed off by: <username>

-Optionally, in the Upload files to list of the After Commit area, select the server access configuration or a server group to use for uploading the committed files to a local or remote host, a mounted disk, or a directory.
-See Deploying your application for details.
+In the After Commit area, you can select the server access configuration or a server group to use for uploading the committed files to a local or remote host, a mounted disk, or a directory.
+For more information, refer to Deploy.

 Commit part of a file